 Coconut oil has some antimicrobial properties, which can reduce the chances of a skin infection.
 It’s also anti-inflammatory, so it may be able to provide relief from dry, cracked skin caused by inflammation.

-Still, this single study doesn’t mean that coconut oil can improve your case of eczema.
+Still, this single study does not mean that coconut oil can improve your case of eczema.
 Some people may have an allergy to coconut oil.
-Always talk to your doctor before applying anything new to your skin.
+Always talk with a doctor before applying anything new to your skin.

-Sunflower seed oil is another essential oil that some people claim has anti-inflammatory properties.
-This makes it helpful for reducing dryness and boosting skin hydration.
+Sunflower seed oil is another carrier oil that some people claim has anti-inflammatory properties.
+This makes it helpful in reducing dryness and boosting skin hydration.

-Some of these essential oils are linked to reducing inflammation and boosting moisture, making them potentially helpful for eczema-prone skin.
-But there isn’t enough research yet to support this.
+Some of these essential oils and botanical oils are linked to reducing inflammation and boosting moisture, making them potentially helpful for eczema-prone skin.
+But there is not enough research yet to support this.

 Use essential oils with caution, as they can sometimes lead to irritation or an allergic reaction.
-Also, talk to your doctor before applying anything new to your skin that they haven’t recommended.
+Always talk with a doctor before applying anything new to your skin that they have not recommended.